Marital Rape Law in Nepal – All the Information You Need to Know

 Section 219 (4)

-Notwithstanding anything contained in sub-section (3), if the husband commits rape to the wife, except in any of the following circumstances, he shall be liable to punishment with imprisonment not exceeding five years:
+If the husband commits rape to the wife, except in any of the following circumstances, he shall be liable to punishment with imprisonment not exceeding five years:

 But the following condition is not regarded as marital relation in existence:

-• Separated from the husband and a suit for a share of the family property has been instituted.
+• Separated from the husband a suit for a share of the family property has been instituted.

 • Living separately from her husband has taken her share of the property.